abhriyaroy/RxLowpoly/README.md

 <img src="https://i.imgur.com/mHZhqia.jpg" width=360 height=200> | <img src="https://i.imgur.com/RyvOjuF.png" width=360 height=200> | File | File | Very Low | 923
 <img src="https://i.imgur.com/mHZhqia.jpg" width=360 height=200> | <img src="https://i.imgur.com/cKZgHvM.png" width=360 height=200> | Uri | File | Very Low | 876

+Thus it is evident that when quality is set to `High`, it provides a good trade-off between speed and texture hence the default value of `Quality` is set to `HIGH`.<br>
+Also, we notice that `bitmap` is the fastest input format followed by `Uri`, `File` and `Drawable` respectively.

 ## Sample App